-More than $\sim 10^3$ small bodies have already been discovered in the distance range of 30-50 AU, known as the Kuiper belt of the Solar System (Petit et al., 2011).
+More than $\sim 10^3$ small bodies have already been discovered in the distance range of 30- 50 AU, known as the Kuiper belt of the Solar System (Petit et al., 2011).
+(An AU is approximately the radius of the Earth's orbit around the Sun.)
 The number of known Kuiper belt objects (KBOs) will increase by 1-2 orders of magnitude over the next decade through wide-field surveys such as Pan-STARRS and LSST.

-The current artificial illumination on the night-side of the Earth has an absolute r-band magnitude of roughly 43.5 (corresponding to $1.7 \times 10^{13}$ lumens produced from $\sim 2 \times 10^{12}$ Watts of electric power).
+The current artificial illumination on the night-side of the Earth has an absolute rband magnitude of roughly 43.5 (corresponding to 1.7×10^{13} lumens produced from $\sim 2 \times 10^{12}$ Watts of electric power).
 Existing telescopes could see the artificially-illuminated side of the Earth out to a distance of $\sim 10^3$ AU, where its brightness in scattered sunlight and in artificial lighting (at current levels) would coincidentally be roughly equal.
-A present-day major terrestrial city, Tokyo for example, has an absolute r-band magnitude of 47.9 with apparent r-magnitudes of 16.2 at a distance of 1 AU, 23.7 at 30 AU, 26.3 at 100 AU and 31.3 (about as faint as the faintest detected objects in the Hubble Ultra-Deep Field) at $10^3$ AU.
+A present-day major terrestrial city, Tokyo for example, has an absolute r-band magnitude of 47.9 with apparent r-magnitudes of 16.2 at a distance of 1 AU, 23.7 at 30 AU, 26.3 at 100 AU and 31.3 at 10^3 AU.
+These numbers imply that such an object could be detected by typical professional ground based telescopes in long exposures out to 30 AU, by the largest existing such telescopes out to 100 AU and by the Hubble Space Telescope out to 10^3 AU, the extreme edge of the outer Solar System.

-Thus, in a recent paper (Loeb and Turner, 2012) the PI and Co-I pointed out that existing optical astronomy facilities are capable of detecting artificial illumination at the levels currently employed on Earth for putative extraterrestrial constructs on the scale of a large terrestrial city or greater out to the edge of the Solar System.
+Thus, in a recent paper (Loeb and Turner, 2012) the PI and Co-I pointed out that existing optical astronomy facilities are capable of detecting artificial illumination for putative extraterrestrial constructs on the scale of a large terrestrial city or greater out to the edge of the Solar System.